abelljs/abell-website/content/guide/syntax-guide/index.md

 </main>
 ```

-### 5. Escape Double Curly Brackets
+### 6. Escape Double Curly Brackets

-If you want something to be printed as it is, You can escape double curly brackets by adding forward slash before curly brackets.
+If you want something to be printed as it is, You can escape double curly brackets by adding forward slash before curly brackets \

-### 6. Require JavaScript, NPM Packages, and JSON files
+### 7. Require JavaScript, NPM Packages, and JSON files

 With Abell, you can `require()` whatever you can require with Node.js!
 So you can use JavaScript files, JSON files, and NPM Packages from `.abell` files.